Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Vitamin C?

-The definitive review, pooling 29 trials with over 11,000 participants, found that regular supplementation (1-2g/day) does not reliably prevent colds in the general population, but does reduce cold duration by about 8% in adults and 14% in children.
-The standout finding: in people under heavy physical stress - marathon runners, soldiers, skiers - vitamin C cut cold incidence by roughly 50%.
-That is a strong, consistent effect.
+The definitive Cochrane review (29 trials, 11,306 participants) found that regular supplementation does not prevent colds in the general population (pooled RR 0.97, 95% CI 0.94-1.00), but reduces cold duration by about 8% in adults and 14% in children.
+The standout finding: in people under heavy physical stress - marathon runners, soldiers, skiers - vitamin C cut cold incidence by 52%.
+Therapeutic dosing (started after symptom onset) showed no consistent, significant, or reproducible effect on either duration or severity.

-Vitamin C also has strong evidence for boosting absorption of plant-based iron.
+Vitamin C has strong evidence for boosting absorption of plant-based iron.
 Taking as little as 50-100mg with a meal significantly improves non-heme iron uptake.
-This makes it especially valuable for vegetarians, vegans, and anyone with iron deficiency.

 Does It Work?
 The Evidence